Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-Four of the six optimizations---relevance sorting, operator fusion, similarity filtering, and prompt caching---maintain perfect verification quality.
-Disabling early stopping and estimation with CSs each results in a $0.167$ precision decrease.
-Both drops are caused by C4, a grounded universal claim.
+Four of the six optimizations---relevance sorting, operator fusion, similarity filtering, and prompt caching---maintain verification quality, while disabling early stopping or estimation each lowers precision by roughly 0.06.
+Both drops trace to C4, a grounded universal claim.
 With early stopping or estimation enabled, \system\ only processes a subset of tuples and correctly finds no counterexample.
 Without these optimizations, processing all tuples increases the LLM's likelihood of flagging a false counterexample, flipping the verdict.
-This effect is not generalizable, however, as estimation may also miss a valid counterexample due to sampling.
-Overall, we find that our optimizations yield substantial performance gains while maintaining quality.
+This effect is not general, however, since estimation can also miss a valid counterexample by sampling.
+Overall, our optimizations yield substantial cost savings while maintaining quality.